-"(2) was on an approved list of officers recommended for promotion to the grade of rear admiral uniform and insignia of a rear admiral; and "(2) ranks among commissioned officers of the
+"(2) was on an approved list of officers recommended for promotion to the grade of rear admiral,

 "(e) An officer of the Coast Guard who on the day before the effective date of this Act [Jan.
 4, 1983] held the grade of rear admiral on the retired list retains the grade of rear admiral and is entitled after that date to wear the uniform and insignia of a rear admiral.
 Such an officer, when ordered to active duty-